 - Increased ScarringLasers and injections can result in scarring and other undesirable side effects.

 - Time-consuming TherapiesAlternative treatments for spider veins can be time-consuming.
-It can take up to 10 minutes just to treat a small area of spider veins.
+Treating a small area of spider veins can take up to 10 minutes.
 If you have many areas where spider veins have developed, the cost and time of treatment can rise quickly.

 - DiscomfortAlthough sclerotherapy and laser treatments are marketed as minimally invasive, multiple zaps and injections are usually necessary.
 These can be uncomfortable for some people.